 In 1824 Ann Gotham of Teignmouth married William Potter.
 They gave the name Gotham as a second Christian name to four of their seven children.
 At least 2 of the 4 died in infancy, and I have found no offspring of the other two.
 But one who did not himself have the name Gotham, Joseph John POTTER, emigrated to New Zealand and all of his six children had Go(a)tham as a middle name.

-All six grew up and married, 5 appear to have had children, and 3 seem to have passed on Go(a)tham as a Christian name to their children, including a daughter so it is found with surnames other than Potter.
+All six grew up and married, of whom five appear to have had children, and three seem to have passed on Go(a)tham as a Christian name to their children, including a daughter, so it is now found with surnames other than Potter.

 A fourth looks to have passed the name on, not as a Christian name, but rather as part of the surname: Gotham-Potter.
 (It may be that some of the other members of the family consider they have a double barrelled surname, but without a hyphen this is not clear and so mis-indexed as NNN Gotham POTTER)